dc4eu/educational-pilot/sectorial-eaa-catalogue/data-models/README.md

 - Educational subject identifiers
 - Credential status methods

+For detailed guideline, see [Conversion guideline from EDC to W3C-VCDM compliant data model](./vc-model-adaptations.md).

+### EDC as W3C-VCDM Compliant Credentials

+To comply with the first batch of eIDAS implementing acts regarding supported data models for Verifiable Credentials, EDC credentials must be converted to W3C-VCDM v1.1.
+This conversion is guided by the European Blockchain Services Infrastructure (EBSI) initiative, with contributions from DG-EMPL, and provides a benchmark for interoperability across the EU.

+Europass Digital Credentials instantiate the W3C VCDM v1.1 by defining standardized JSON schemas, ensuring credentials are structured and machine-readable.

-For detailed schema information, see [Conversion guideline from EDC to W3C-VCDM compliant data model](./vc-model-adaptations.md).
+For detailed schema information, see [Conversion guideline from EDC to W3C-VCDM compliant data model](./edc-w3cvcdm-compliant.md).

 ### Multi-language Support Structures